|

 As each laid aside comforter, cap, and hood, I saw that the boy had curly brown hair, but the girl's wavy locks were as fair as her face almost, and you could see that she had a sensitive, clinging nature, and I could not help wondering what her future might be.

-An Early Canadian Christmas, Part IIIWell, the children sat themselves down by the great kitchen fire, where a pot hung on a long crook, or crane, full of boiling lard, waiting for the few remaining crullers to be dropped in it.
-A great platter of the crisp brown donuts was already on the table, which the children eyed so lovingly that their mother gave them each one, and, telling them to go to bed, said--
+Well, the children sat themselves down by the great kitchen fire, where a pot hung on a long crook, or crane, full of boiling lard, waiting for the few remaining crullers to be dropped in it.

 "For you know, dears, that Christkindchen never comes to fill the stockings of the good little children till they are all asleep."

-Then you should have seen the awe that stole into the little girl's face as she turned her fluffy head, and looking up into the broad chimney, said--
+Then you should have seen the awe that stole into the little girl's face as she turned her fluffy head, and looking up into the broad chimney, said—

 "Christkindchen!
 Christkindchen!
 We have been good; please put something nice into our stockings, but be very careful of the fire when you come down, or it will burn you."